Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 ### What is a session?

 A tracking *session* is a run of the algorithm with a set of settings and parameters.
 In the typical case, you will only create one session per experiment.
-However, sometime it is usefull to play around with a different parameter set without overwriting existing results, or track different parts of the experiment with different parameters sets.
+However, sometime it is usefull to play around with a different parameter set without overwriting existing results, or track different parts of the experiment with different parameter sets.
 In these cases, multiple sessions should be created.
-The session, together with its parameters ancd results, is stored as a subdirectory of the experimental directory and is named by the session identifier name.
+The session, together with its parameters and results, is stored as a subdirectory of the experimental directory and is named by the session identifier name.

 ### Launch the anTraX app

-To create and configure a tracking session, simply launch the anTraX app by entering the command into a bash terminal (don't forget to activate your virtual/conda environment if using one):
+To create and configure a tracking session, simply launch the anTraX app by entering the command into a bash terminal (don't forget to activate your virtual/conda environment if are using one):

 ```console
 antrax configure [expdir]